uport-project/veramo-website/docs/dev_tools/agent_explorer.md

 ## Install

 After you have deployed an agent using our [1 button Heroku deploy](https://github.com/uport-project/veramo-agent-deploy) for example.
-In you heroku settings you will find the API key for your agent.
+In your heroku settings you will find the API key for your agent.
 Using this API key you can connect this agent and others to an instance of the explorer.

 ### Run locally using `npx`